Yeah… you read right, vertigo made this blonde very dizzy for sure.

 All day Wednesday, I repeated the Epley Maneuver on a regular basis (10 times or more!), hoping and praying for the relief that I had experienced the previous two times.
 However, I found VERY little change.

-Needless to say, this frustrated me to no end, as I do NOT make a very good sick person; Being more of an A Type personality, I have no time for my being sick.
+Needless to say, this frustrated me to no end, as I do NOT make a very good sick person; Leaning more of an A Type personality then B Type, as I have no patience for my being sick.

 This time, I decided it was time to give those pills a try that the doctor prescribed for me.
 The label described them as Teva-Betahistime 16MG Betahistime HCL, and the pills came in a white, blister type packaging.